Upskill-Community/CH1-team-5/README.md

 ## Wecome to this project :wave:

-# Frontend Mentor - Bookmark landing page solution
+# Bookmark landing page solution

 ## Table of contents